neftjs/neft/Custom-View-context-using--neft:script------Tutorial.md

 The given JavaScript code has access to the `this` object and can easily modify it, adding new methods or listening on signals.

 In the example below we add simple `sum` function into the context.
-Created function can be easily used in string interpolated texts.
+Created function can be used in string interpolated texts.

 ```html
 <script>